epfl-ada/ada-2022-project-adaptation/README.md

 Organization: Paul

 ## Additional Datasets:
-**Sentiment Analysis**: We use vaderSentiment as well as advanced models such as `NLTK` package to conduct the analysis.
+**Sentiment Analysis**: We use spacy and vaderSentiment to conduct the analysis.

 **Title & Tags Metadata:** We generated this dataset from the raw YouNiverse dataset by including three columns: `categories` and `title` or `tags`.